Schlupp, Duncan return for Ghana in Afcon qualifying squad, Gyan missing | Goal.com

 There are also debut call-ups for Genk centre-back Joseph Aidoo, UAE-based Ernest Asante, Asante Kotoko midfielder Kwame Bonsu and Trabzonspor striker Caleb Ekuban, who was born in Italy to Ghanaian parents.

-Columbus Crew duo Harrison Afful and Jonathan Mensah, Empoli man Afriyie Acquah, China-based Frank Acheampong and Reims left-back Baba Rahman, who is back to full fitness with his new French club, have not been called up.
+Columbus Crew duo Harrison Afful and Jonathan Mensah, Empoli man Afriyie Acquah, China-based Frank Acheampong and Reims left-back Baba Rahman, who is back to full fitness with his new French club, were ignored.

 Leicester City defender Daniel Amartey and Nantes striker Abdul Majeed Waris are also out as they continue recovery from injuries.